Classification of hyperbolic Dehn fillings I: A weak version of the Zilber-Pink conjecture II (general case)

-The strategy of the proof of Theorem \ref{22041616} is similar to that of the proof of Theorem \ref{21091101}.
-Hence, we first pursue an effective version of Theorem \ref{20070501} (2) in the lemma below.
+The strategy for proving of Theorem \ref{22041616} is similar to that for proving Theorem \ref{21091101}.
+Therefore, we first pursue an effective version of Theorem \ref{20070501} (2) in the lemma below.

-If $t'_1, t'_2$ (resp. $t_1, t_2$) are multiplicatively dependent (resp. independent), by Theorem \ref{20070501} (2), there exists an algebraic subgroup, defined by equations of the forms given in \eqref{22041611}, containing a Dehn filling point $P$ associate to \eqref{22050403}.
+If $t'_1, t'_2$ (resp. $t_1, t_2$) are multiplicatively dependent (resp. independent), by Theorem \ref{20070501} (2), there exists an algebraic subgroup, defined by equations of the forms given in \eqref{22041611}, containing a Dehn filling point $P$ associated to \eqref{22050403}.
 Splitting \eqref{22041611} into

 and